alemart/surgescript/docs/engine/level.md

 Level
 =====

 Level routines.
-A level is a scene in the game, represented by a .lev file in the *levels/* folder.
+A level is a scene in the game, stored as a .lev file in the *levels/* folder.

-Whenever you spawn an object in SurgeScript, you should keep a reference to it, otherwise it will be automatically deleted by the [Garbage Collector](/reference/gc).
-Sometimes, you may want to spawn [entities](/engine/entity) in your level, but keeping references to all of them may be inconvenient.
-If this is your case, you can [spawn them as children of the Level object](#spawn).
-It will keep references of the entities for you; therefore, they won't be garbage collected.
+Whenever you spawn an object in SurgeScript, you must keep a reference to it, otherwise it will be automatically deleted by the [Garbage Collector](/reference/gc).
+Sometimes you want to spawn [entities](/engine/entity) in your level, but keeping references to all of them is inconvenient.
+In this case, you can [spawn them as children of the Level object](#spawnentity).
+It will keep the references for you, and thus they won't be garbage collected.

 *Example*
 ```cs